oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_jms_fleet_actions_module.rst

 - Perform actions on a Fleet resource in Oracle Cloud Infrastructure
 - For *action=change_compartment*, move a specified Fleet into the compartment identified in the POST form.
 When provided, If-Match is checked against ETag values of the resource.
+- For *action=generate_agent_deploy_script*, generates Agent Deploy Script for Fleet using the information provided.

 ..
 Aliases